craigmulligan/nextatic/content/post2.md

 ---
 title: Post 2
 category: post
+slug: /post/post2
+component: /post
 ---

-# Hello world!

-this is some more content
+# Test this is post 2

-hmmpf
+Not much to say yo!

+wad uP!